ADVANCING TRANSFORMATIVE POLICY

 The United Nations and NASA have publicly voiced the critical importance of including Indigenous voices in reaching global climate-related goals.
 Understanding traditional ecological knowledge is vital for solving environmental challenges.
 Ensuring that the first peoples of our land — the Wabanaki — can remain sovereign in their rights to steward their ancestral homelands, practice their culture, and exercise independence within each of their tribal nations is climate justice.

-Become a Wabanaki Policy Youth Delegate!
+About the Wabanaki Policy Youth Iniative

 LD 1474, An Act to Strengthen the Teaching of Wabanaki Studies in Maine Schools.
 Click here to read about this bill.